laopi313/callabledemo/README.md

-1, Callable interface to control the thread pool start </br>
+Callable interface to control the thread pool start </br>
+send command from GUI to control processing start/pause/resume/stop